MarcinGruchala/MarcinGruchala/README.md

 ## Hello 👋

 ### About me 👀
 I am a student of Control Engineering and Robotics at Wrocław University of Science and Technology.
-Most recently I’ve got interested in mobile dev.
+I am passionate about mobile dev.
 Values maintainable, readable, high-quality code.
 Familiar with basics of several programming languages, strongest in Android development and Python.
 Looking forward to learning new things and gain experience.
 ### Contact me 📮
 [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/marcin-grucha%C5%82a-20861520a/)
 ### Technologies I use 🔨